AI

 Slash commands inside Aider

-Aider’s interactive interface has the richest command surface of any terminal AI agent.
+43 in-chat commands as of 0.86.x, captured exactly from the official reference and validated against a live install.
 Memorise the ones marked with a star, the rest are reachable by typing / and tabbing.

 CommandPurpose